 Summary Briefs by the Broader OPIP Steering and Partners Committees:

-The OPIP Steering and Partners Committees are intentionally comprised of public and private entities with a shared investment in child health care quality and shared goal of improving the health of the children and youth of Oregon.
+The OPIP Steering and Partners Committees are comprised of public and private entities with a shared investment in child health care quality and goal of improving the health of the children and youth of Oregon.
 These engaged groups meet monthly (Steering) and quarterly (Partners), during which highlights of key Oregon health reform activities are summarized.
-Through the course of these meetings, two timely summary briefs were created in collaboration with the OPIP partners, which summarize input from this broad group of stakeholders to the fast-paced health reform efforts.
-The summary briefs collaboratively created focused on the following:
+Through the course of these meetings, two timely summary briefs were created in collaboration with the OPIP partners, which summarize input on health reform efforts.

 - Oregon Health Authority’s Patient-Centered Primary Care Homes (PCPCH) Attestation: Key Learnings from the Front Line Based on Practice Level Review, April 2012.